gerirgaudi/naplug/README.md

 There are some worthwhile observations about the above example.
 A missing marker file prevents determining the stalesness of said file (infinite staleness?), resulting in an `UNKNOWN` status.
 Catching this is not strictly necessary, since plugins initially have a `UNKNOWN` status.
 There are however instances where it may be useful to specifically do this.
 Note that the entire exception object is available through the `payload`.

+Arguments can also be specified via the `args!` method:

+    class ArgumentsPlugin

-## Naplug Methods
+      include Naplug

-Whenever Naplug in included in a class, several methods are available:

-* `status`
-* `output`
-* `payload`
-* `performance`
-* `exec!`, `exec` and `eval`
-* `[]` and `[]=`

-Overriding these will likely cause *Naplug* to misbehave, to say the least.

-### Status

-Status is a special object that represent the status of a plugin for each of the defined state in the [Nagios Plugin Guidelines](http://nagiosplug.sourceforge.net/developer-guidelines.html): `OK`, `WARNING`, `CRITICAL` and `UNKNOWN`.
-Each of these states is itself an instance method which sets the state, and you can obtain the string and numeric representation through the usual methods `to_s` and `to_i`.
-The initial (and default) status of a `Status` object is `UNKNOWN`.
-Statuses are comparable in that larger statuses represent worse states, a feature that will come handy shortly.

-    require 'naplug/status'

-    puts "All statuses:"
-    Naplug::Status.states.each do |state|
+      plugin do |p|
-      status = Naplug::Status.new state
-      puts "  status #{status} has exit code #{status.to_i}" end

-    puts "Working with a status:"
-    status = Naplug::Status.new
-    puts "  status #{status} has exit code #{status.to_i}" status.ok
-    puts "  status #{status} has exit code #{status.to_i}"

-    puts "Comparing statuses:"
-    status1 = Naplug::Status.new :warning
-    if status < status1
-      puts "  status [#{status}] < status1 [#{status1}] is true"
+        ...
       end

-which produces

-    naplug@plugin:~: status
-    All statuses:
-      status OK has exit code 0
-      status WARNING has exit code 1
-      status CRITICAL has exit code 2
-      status UNKNOWN has exit code 3
-    Working with a status:
-      status UNKNOWN has exit code 3 after initialization status OK has exit code 0 after status.ok Comparing statuses:
-      status [OK] < status1 [WARNING] is true
+    end

+    plugin = ArgumentsPlugin.new :instance => 1
+    plugin.args! :instance => 2

 ### Plugs

 Up until now, *Naplug* has essentially provided *syntactic sugar* to define and use plugins, along with some convenience methods to represent status and produce output.
 But plugins sometimes need to perform a number of possibly independent tasks to reach a final, _aggregated_ status.
-In *Naplug*, these tasks are referred to as *plugs* are identified by *tags*.
-Plugs are, in some respects, much like plugins: they have status and output.
-They're unlike plugins in that they are scoped to a plugin.
+In *Naplug*, these tasks are referred to as *plugs*.
+They are essentially plugins, behave like plugins, but are scoped to a plugin.

-When a plugin in created, we can define *plugs* inside the plugin through the `plug` call.
-A *plug* is created with an implicit _tag_ `:main` if no tah is provided.
-Tags can be explicitly defined, which is handy in order to pass them the right set of arguments to the right plug:
+When a plugin in created, we can define *plugs* inside the plugin through `plug` call.
+Like plugins, the can be tagged.

-    require 'naplug'

     class PlugPlugin

       include Naplug